Simon Zadek

 Simon Zadek (born 16 July 1957) is a writer and advisor, focused on business and sustainability.
-He is the Co-CEO of NatureFinance, a non-profit organization aiming to align global finance with nature positive outcomes.
+He is the co-Founder and Managing Partner of Morphosis, an adaptation investment business.
+He was Founding CEO of NatureFinance, a non-profit organization aiming to align global finance with nature positive outcomes.

 Background

 Zadek grew up in London, later attending Bristol University (BSc Economics, 1979), he also has a PhD in Economics from Brunel University (An economics of Utopia: the democratisation of scarcity, 1992).
 He reports that the dissertation topic was rejected by potential supervisors at the University of Oxford and LSE, before he enrolled at Brunel.
 Most recently he has lived in China and Geneva.

 Career

 Zadek has held a number of positions broadly concerned with supporting alternative economic development and sustainable business activity.
 Together with Julie McCarthy he currently serves as Co-CEO of NatureFinance.
 Before, he was Co-Director of the UNEP Inquiry into the Design of a Sustainable Financial System, which started in 2014 in Geneva.

 From 1979 to 1981 he was an economic planner for the Government of St Lucia, followed by a period of consulting with Coopers and Lybrand.
 In 1992 he joined the New Economics Foundation, becoming its Development Director and leading its work on corporate social responsibility.
 He helped to found AccountAbility in 1995, acting as its CEO from 2002 to 2009, and was Founding Chair of the Ethical Trading Initiative.

 Positions in academic institutions have included: